There are two types of Decisions: Impulsive and Deliberate. An

 explained by way of a simple statement or cliche.
 A Deliberate

 Decision is far too detailed and intricate.
-Many options, feelings
+Many options, feelings,

-and insights were explored.
-Many demons were grappled with.
+and insights, were explored.
+Many Demons were grappled with.

-A great amount of time, patience and emotion was expended in
+A great amount of Time, patience, and emotion, was expended in

 getting us to our final conclusion.